hyanwong/tutorials/demography.md

 ts = msprime.sim_ancestry(samples={"A" : 3, "B" : 3}, demography=dem, sequence_length=1000, random_seed=63461, recombination_rate=1e-7)
 ```

-Note that because ``msprime`` simulates backwards-in-time, parameter changes must be
+Note that because ``msprime`` simulates backward-in-time, parameter changes must be
-interpreted backwards-in-time as well.
+interpreted backward-in-time as well.
 For instance, the ``pop1_growth`` event in the example above
 specifies continual growth in the early history of population 1 up until 100
 generations in the past.